Winnti – BioGenix Solutions

 Conditional outcomes:

-• Team revokes credentials and closes exception immediately: Active cloud R&D access terminated.
+• Team revokes credentials AND closes exception (two-step close): Active cloud R&D access terminated.
+The lateral movement path is fully closed.
 Investigation shifts to historical exfiltration scope.

-• Team delays: Attacker maintains access during delay; additional GenixLibrary data potentially accessed before cutoff.
+• Team delays both: Attacker maintains access during delay; additional GenixLibrary data potentially accessed before cutoff.

 Success indicators: svc-rdbridge-admin credentials revoked, COLLBRIDGE-EXCL-003 closed, scope of Azure resources documented.